-InvITS enable investors an opportunity to diversify their investment portfolio.
+InvITS enable investors opportunity to diversify their investment portfolios.
 Since InvITs come with multiple assets, the overall risk is minimized.

 Accrues Fixed Income

 It is good news for investors that parking funds into the InvITs help them to generate a steady yet fixed return.
 For instance, an infrastructure investment trust has distributed 90% of its total cash flow to its investors.
-Also, investors receive a dividend income on their investments.
+Investors also receive a dividend income on their investments.

 Investing in InvITs allow promoters to minimize their debt burden through an asset sale.
 In addition to this, promoters can use the debt amount in reinvesting other projects.